All Episodes

 Why not?

-Uh because it's too much.
+Because it's too much.

-In other words, every listener uh to this show will be picking up the tab not only for the U.S. military, but the Chinese military as well.
+In other words, every listener to this show will be picking up the tab not only for the U.S. military, but the Chinese military as well.

 So if we were to return the budget to what it was a decade ago or to what it was two decades ago, we can grow our way out of this.

-I mean when you look at the numbers, they're just stunning.
+I mean, when you look at the numbers, they're just stunning.

 That's a gap that's just off the charts, and it's all been Obama.

-The worst one was around four hundred billion dollars.
+The worst one was around $400 billion.

-The stimulus made things so much worse, he threw all of that money away without any you know revenues to be able to pay for it.
+He threw all of that money away without any revenues to be able to pay for it.

 They would have presumed that growth could keep up with spending.

-Yeah, and I I think uh I I think that's the real issue here is that when you normalize the word trillion, you you basically are the sickest guy on the planet.
+Yeah, and I think that's the real issue here: is that when you normalize the word trillion, you basically are the sickest guy on the planet because that word is unique to Washington.

-The trillion dollar word is is unique to Washington.
+The trillion-dollar word is unique to Washington.

-This this is a huge shift.
+This is a huge shift.

-We've always been whenever there's a problem in the world, we've all okay, America will fix it.
+We've always been, whenever there's a problem in the world, we've all, okay, America will fix it.

 We'll step in and we'll do something.